eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ### Neutral card play

-If a card is placed next to another card, they may interact.
-Should neither of the cards be placed adjacent in the cardinal directions, there is no interaction.
+If a card is placed next to another card in a cardinal or ordinal direction, they may interact.
+Should a placement happen where none of the cards are adjacently in the cardinal or ordinal directions there is no interaction.
 This is a neutral card play.

 ### Card capture

-A Card Brawl occurs only if the Active and Resting cards possess equal Face Values in their adjacent direction, and the Active Card could not win a Face Off in any direction.
-A Card captured through comparing Rank as adjacent cards is considered to be captured "on the Face Off."
+An Active card may be used to engage in a Face Off or Card Battle, but not both.
+The card that loses the Face Off, or any card that loses a Card Battle is Captured.

 #### Card Brawls

 ##### Genetic Attributes:

-Every card has four Genetic Attributes.
-Three are hexadecimal values, and the final is a Brawl Class.
-An example card may have the Attribute values: P-3-3-3-X-9-2-9-4.
+Every card has eight genetic attributes.
+Four are comprised of the face values, which are also the cards elemental strength attributes.
+Printed on each card are also four Genetic Attributes.
+The first is a Brawl Class followed by is power, physical defense, and magical defense.
+An example card may have the Attribute values: P-3-A-0.
 Each Genetic Attribute relates to the card's competitive strength.
 The first value (P in the example) is always an alphabetical value from the set [P,S,D,A], while the next three genetics increase on a hexadecimal range, meaning they can range from 0-9, then through letters A-F.

    - The first value is the Brawl Class of the card.
+(P above)
    - The second value is for the power genetic of the card.
-(3 or above)
+(3 above)
    - The third value is for the physical defense genetic of the card.
-(6 above)
+(A above)
    - The fourth value is for the magical defense genetic of the card.
 (0 above)
-   - The fifth value is always an X and is not a part of the genetic.
-   - The final four values are four hexadecimal numbers creating 65,536 unique Genetic values that will assign the elemental compatibility of the Card.
-   - Each of the genetics for power, physical defense and magical defense increases on a hexadecimal scale, with 0 being the weakest and F being the strongest.

 The power and defense genetics represents a range of possible attack or defense points.
 0 will take values from 0-15, while F will take values from 240-255.

 The card genetics are used in the following situations:

-The first two values are used for the Attacking card.
+The first two values are used for the Active card.
 The last two values are used for the Resting card.

 #### Power genetic

-The first value on the card is the power genetic.
+The first value on the card is the power attribute.
 This is the card's offensive value.
-The example card has a power genetic of 3, which means its actual value is a random number chosen between 48 - 63 HP.
+The example card has a power attribute of 3, which means its actual value is a random number chosen between 48 - 63 HP.

-**Brawl class genetic:**
+**Brawl Class genetic:**
-The second value on the card is the brawl class genetic.
+The second value on the card is the brawl class attribute.
 This value is not based on the hexadecimal scale like its other genetics, but instead is one of four classes.
 This genetic is represented by the letters P, S, D, and A. The card's brawl class determines how the values are assessed in card brawls.

 - P is a Physical brawl class
 - S is a Spell brawl class
 - D is a Defensive brawl class
-- A is an Ace or Weapon brawl class
+- A is an Ace brawl class

-The brawl class affects which genetic the attacking card attacks.
-P will attack the Physical Defense genetic, while S will attack the Magical Defense genetic.
-The other two have more obscure effects as they are rarer.
-D attack sthe lower of the two defenses and A attacks the lowest value on the card.
-It is possible to increase a cards Brawl class to D or A if it contains certain genetics.
+The brawl class affects which attribute the Active card attacks.
+P will attack the Physical Defense attribute, while S will attack the Magical Defense attribute.
+The other two are genetically rarer, but can be earned by Leveling a card.
+D attacks the lower of the two defenses and A attacks the lowest value on the card.
+It is possible to increase a Card's Brawl Class at certain levels to D or A, but only if it contains certain genetics and was leveled at the appropriate time.

 #### Physical Brawl
-If the challenging card has a brawl class genetic of P (Physical), the power value of this card challenges the physical defense of the resting card.
+If the challenging card has a brawl class genetic of P (Physical), the power value of this card challenges the physical defense of the Resting card.

 #### Spell Brawl

-If the challenging card has a brawl class genetic of S (Spell), the power value of this card challenges the magical defense of the resting card.
+If the challenging card has a brawl class genetic of S (Spell), the power value of this card challenges the magical defense of the Resting card.

 #### Defensive Struggle

-If the challenging card has a brawl class genetic of D (Defense), the power value of this card challenges the weaker of the two defense genetics of the resting card.
+If the challenging card has a brawl class genetic of D (Defense), the power value of this card challenges the weaker of the two defense genetics of the Resting card.

 #### Ace Brawl

-If the challenging card has a brawl class genetic of A (Ace), the strongest of all three values on this card challenges the weakest of all three values of the resting card.
+If the challenging card has a brawl class genetic of A (Ace), the strongest of all three values on this card challenges the weakest of all three values of the Resting card.

-#### Battle Mathematics
+#### Brawl Mathematics
      Additional Card Attributes:

-     Element: Each card has an elemental attribute (e.g., Fire, Water, Earth, Air).
+     Element: Each card has an elemental attribute (e.g., Fire, Water, Earth, Air, or Void).
+This is determined by its strongest elemental genetic, but also considers the card adeptness with each element.
-     Skill: Each card has a special skill that can be activated under certain conditions.
+     Perk: Each card may have a special skill that can be activated under certain conditions.

      Battle Phases